pforret/jekyll.forret.com/_posts/2005/2005-12-25-christmas-present-podcast-feed-validator.md

   - RSS
   - tool
 ---
-I get a lot of _&#8220;what is wrong with my podcast feed?&#8221;_ kind of questions because I have written a fairly [popular tutorial on podcasting with Blogger and Feedburner](http://blog.forret.com/blog/2004/10/how-to-podcast-with-blogger-and.html), and a lot of people start doing podcasts that way.
-There&#8217;s a couple of things that can go wrong:
+I get a lot of _&#8220;what is wrong with my podcast feed?&#8221;_ kind of questions because I have written a fairly [popular tutorial on podcasting with Blogger and Feedburner](/blog/2004/10/how-to-podcast-with-blogger-and.html), and a lot of people start doing podcasts that way.
+There's a couple of things that can go wrong:

   * Not a valid RSS feed
   * RSS feed without enclosures
   * Feed not updated when posting new article
   * &#8230;

 To check some of those things, I needed to read and interpret the RSS feed by hand.
-That&#8217;s why I decided to make a [**podcast feed validator**](http://www.smoothouse.com/podcast/validator.php) to do the checks automatically.
-Let&#8217;s take [Adam Curry](http://live.curry.com/)&#8216;s [DailySourcecode](http://www.dailysourcecode.com/) podcast as an example:
+That's why I decided to make a [**podcast feed validator**](http://www.smoothouse.com/podcast/validator.php) to do the checks automatically.
+Let's take [Adam Curry](http://live.curry.com/)&#8216;s [DailySourcecode](http://www.dailysourcecode.com/) podcast as an example:

   * the URL of the feed is [radio.weblogs.com/ 0001014/ categories/ dailySourceCode/ rss.xml](http://radio.weblogs.com/0001014/categories/dailySourceCode/rss.xml), so I input it into the input field and [the results are](http://www.smoothouse.com/podcast/validator.php?src=http%3A%2F%2Fradio.weblogs.com%2F0001014%2Fcategories%2FdailySourceCode%2Frss.xml):
   * #1: feed URL exists and can be reached